HeribertoUroza/daily_ui/README.md

 ### ::001 Create a sign up page, modal, form, or app screen related to signing up for something.
 It could be for a volunteer event, contest registration, a giveaway, or anything you can image.

 ### ::002 Design a credit card checkout form or page.
 Don't forget the important elements such as the numbers, dates, security numbers, etc.

 ### ::003 What's the main focus?
 Is it for a book, an album, a mobile app, a product?
 Consider important landing page elements (call-to-actions, clarity, etc.)

+### ::004 Design a calculator.
+Standard, scientific, or specialty calculator for something such as a mortgage?
+Is it for a phone, a tablet, a web app?
 <br />
 <hr />